codingotaku/T-UI-Tricks/README.md

 # T-UI-Tricks
-Some tricks that I found while using T-UI and Termux
+Some tricks that I found while using [T-UI ConsoleLauncher](https://github.com/fAndreuzzi/TUI-ConsoleLauncher) and [Termux](https://github.com/termux/termux-app)

 ## Using Termux Commands inside T-UI
 Even though there is a [TUI-Expert](https://github.com/v1nc/TUI-Expert) + [Termux Exported](https://github.com/v1nc/termux-app/) available for this,